Anil-DEMIR-Cs/Splunk-Notes/README.md

 HEC Inputs: HTTP Event Collector, which lists on HTTP responses and then forward it further.

+Scripted Inputs: It will execute particular script whatever will be the result of it, it will send it further.

 *** We can use Splunk with other tools
 - For Web Traffic we can use ZSCALER